HjoshM/MvvmCross/docs/_documentation/tutorials/tipcalc/the-core-project.md

 4. We added a `TipViewModel` which:
   - Inherits from `MvxViewModel`
   - Declares a dependency on `ICalculationService` on its constructor
-  - Presents a number of public properties each of which called `RaisePropertyChanged` internally
+  - Presents a number of public properties, each of which called `RaisePropertyChanged` internally
 5. We added an `App` which:
   - Inherits from `MvxApplication`
   - Registers the `ICalculationService`/`CalculationService` pair